-New York City is quite a child-centric city and accordingly it has numerous day care centers for young children.
+New York City is quite a child-centric city and accordingly it has numerous day care centers for infants & young children.
 The NYC department of Health and Daycare Bureau has strict guidelines that govern the operation of these centers.
 Centers also need to be licensed by the New York State Family and Children Services before they can begin operations and accept children.

 Some of the highly ranked and popular daycare centers in New York City include:

 New York, NY 10031

 This day center, which is located in a private home on the west side of Manhattan, offers a daycare program for children aged 6 months to three years.
 Its program includes art, music as well as sign language and Kinder music.
 Rates vary with age of the child and the program chosen.

 This day care accepts children aged three months up to the age of two years and offers full day programs which are available two, three, or even five days a week, starting from 7:30am to 6pm.
 The day care also provides hot lunch, morning and afternoon snacks and diapers.
 It is manned by a staff that is made up of trained, licensed professionals.
 Monthly prices for its programs range from $800 for two days a week to $1,500 for five days a week.